Overview

 The Department of Energy Resources’ (DOER) Siting and Permitting Division is responsible for developing regulations streamlining the permitting of small clean energy infrastructure projects.

 On September 12, 2025, DOER filed proposed regulations that will establish a more streamlined and consistent municipal siting and permitting process for small clean energy projects.
 The proposed regulations, 225 CMR 29.00, establish pre-filing requirements, a universal application, site suitability scoring and mitigation expectations, and new permitting processes.
-In addition to the draft regulations, DOER is also developing draft guidelines around public health, safety and environmental standards, common conditions for constructive approvals, and mitigation proposals, as well as model bylaws for solar, storage, and siting and permitting review.
+On December 5, 2025, DOER filed its draft final regulations to the House Clerk to start the required 60-day review period by the Joint Committee on Telecommunications, Utilities, and Energy.

-More information and links to the draft regulations can be found on the DOER Clean Energy Siting & Permitting Regulations webpage.
+DOER has also developed draft guidelines around public health, safety and environmental standards, common conditions for constructive approvals, and mitigation proposals, as well as model bylaws for solar, storage, and siting and permitting review.
+More information and links to both the preliminary draft guidelines and draft regulations can be found on the DOER Clean Energy Siting & Permitting Regulations webpage.

 Guidance on Site Suitability Assessments for Clean Energy Infrastructure